American Humor Studies Association

 - humor in regional, national, transnational, international, and other spatial contexts

 We especially welcome proposals from scholars of color, junior scholars, and independent scholars.
-Graduate students attending the conference will be eligible for “Constance Rourke Travel Grants” to assist with travel funds.
+Graduate students attending the conference will be eligible for “Constance Rourke Travel Grant” to assist with travel funds.
 We highly encourage scholars to contribute to this fund.
 See the conference website for more information.

 The conference registration fee will be $40 for graduate students, adjunct faculty, and independent scholars, and $75 for tenure-track faculty members.